📢 Follow ST on Google News Click Here

 Bhavik Koladiya

-Bhavik Koladiya is another co-founder of BharatPe, who is popularly known as the Group Head - Product and Technology.
+Bhavik Koladiya is another co-founder of BharatPe, who is popularly known as the Group Head of product and Technology.

 Bhavik Koladiya - Co-founder and Group Head - Product and Technology